How The Best Business Leaders Combat Anxiety (And Help Their Employees Too)

 Research says that anxiety and mental health are critical issues in the business industry.
 BeyondBlue’s report states that 75% of Australian employees agree that the workplace should provide support to their anxious and depressed employees.
 This is true not just in Australia, but all over the world.

 Mental health also affects the finances of such businesses.
 21% of employees, according to BeyondBlue, have taken a leave of absence due to mental health issues within 12 months.
 If employees are down, productivity and output are affected.
-Income of business will also suffer.
+The income of the business will also suffer.

 With that, it is beneficial for everyone to create a mentally healthy workplace.
 This may involve building a supportive space where everyone can cope with their stress.
 Also, to provide an environment where everyone can feel comfortable to seek help when they are struggling.